Sam-Ogden/formzy/README.md

 ```

 ## Custom Fields
-Fields can be created using the withFieldPropsAndFieldTransition higher order component and the ```<Field />``` component which are both exported by react-formtype.
+Fields can be created using the withValidationAndTransition higher order component and the ```<Field />``` component which are both exported by react-formtype.

 ### The ```<Field />``` Component
 This is the default way to display the field components, it displays the title, description, validation errors and the next button.
 See ```src/components/fields/NumberField.js``` for example usage in the render method.